thomasgallo/mono_slam_tensorflow/installtensorflow.md

 ### now we need to install a lot of little programs

-'conda install pillow, lxml, jupyter, matplotlib, opencv, cython'
+`conda install pillow, lxml, jupyter, matplotlib, opencv, cython`

-maybe also contextlib2, I have it installed, but donÂ´t know if it is needed.
+maybe also contextlib2, I have it installed, but don´t know if it is needed.

 ### clone the repository

 Somwhere in the home folder create a folder called tensorflow.
-If you want to use my absolute paths use '~/Documents/tensorflow' Clone the Tensorflow Models repository into this folder. https://github.com/tensorflow/models
+If you want to use my absolute paths use `~/Documents/tensorflow` Clone the Tensorflow Models repository into this folder. https://github.com/tensorflow/models
-There should be a folder called 'tensorflow/models/research' now
+There should be a folder called `tensorflow/models/research` now

 ### protobuf compiler usage